 36 Yogananda — Sandy Hook, Connecticut

-Nancy’s younger son had finally disabused himself of his soldier-fantasy, but she held out hope that he would at least be interested in going to college.
-Even if so, she accepted that it would involve what would surely not be an easy transition: extricating him from his room at the top of the stairs, and sending him off on his own, to be absorbed into a mass of other students his age.
+Nancy’s younger son seemed to have finally disabused himself of his soldier-fantasy, but she held out hope that he would at least be interested in going to college.
+Even if so, she accepted that it would involve what would surely be a fraught transition in his life: somehow extricating him from his room at the top of the stairs, and sending him off on his own, to be absorbed into a mass of other students his age.
 So she got out a notebook, and scribbled some plans; what she thought it would take to make the college plan work.

 First, he would need another IEP.
 And they would again be updating it as necessary, all the way until graduation.
 But these IEPs would be different: he wasn’t a schoolboy anymore.
 He was a man.
 And he wouldn’t have his mother around all the time, to soften the rough edges whenever he left his comfort zone.
 This time, the plan would treat him, ostensibly, like an adult.